 Disruptive chaos ensued on the morning of July 19, 2024 when the digital realm infected the physical world due to what was reported to be a coding error in a CrowdStrike update affecting Windows users.

-Airports, banks, healthcare services, and major news networks were all disrupted due to “a defect found in single content update for Windows hosts,” and “not a security incident or cyberattack,” according to a statement from cybersecurity firm CrowdStrike.
+Airports, banks, healthcare services, and major news networks were all disrupted due to “a defect found in a single content update for Windows hosts,” and “not a security incident or cyberattack,” according to a statement from cybersecurity firm CrowdStrike.

 If just one software update can cause this much disruption without the need for a malicious cyberattack, imagine what could happen in a transhumanist future when brain-computer interfaces (BCIs) like Neuralink become prevalent and require software updates of their own.